11BelowStudio/11BelowStudio/README.md

 [public](https://www.gov.uk/government/news/lincolnshire-summer-fun-to-celebrate-kings-england-coast-path)
 [events](https://www.linkedin.com/feed/update/urn:li:activity:7114586412238135296/);
-the latter of which was enabled via handover documentation I have produced, which has successfully allowed them to run the game at events themselves.
+the latter of which was enabled via handover documentation I have produced, which has allowed them to run the game at events themselves.

 I have also been employed to produce a variation of the game, called *CrabFind* - a more edutainment-y digital archaeology-oriented game, developed for the Isle of Man Museum,